hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger

-When managing profile complexity and requirements in the [national and international context for AU Patient Summary](file:///C:/work/git/au-fhir-ps/output/relationship.html#relationship-to-aucdi-and-other-igs), FHIR offers the following mechanisms:
+When managing profile complexity and requirements in the [national and international context for AU Patient Summary](relationship.html#relationship-to-aucdi-and-other-igs), the following mechanisms are available:
 1. [Derived from Profiles (derive)](https://build.fhir.org/structuredefinition-definitions.html#StructureDefinition.baseDefinition)
 1. Informal alignment (humans authoring rules in a profile)
 1. [Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)